hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 > need to be supported).
 {: .callout}

-> ## Example timing breakdown for 10M atoms LJ-system
+> ## Example timing breakdown for 10 million atoms LJ-system
 >
-> The following table shows an example  timing breakup when the number of particles is about 10M
+> The following table shows an example timing breakdown for a large, 10 million atom system.
-> which is quite large!
-Note that, though the absolute time to complete the simulation
+> Note that, though the absolute time to complete the simulation
 > has increased significantly (it now takes about 1.5 hours), the distribution of
 > `%total` remains the same.
 >